miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 {:start="3"}
 3. **Practical Insights:**
-   - Sections like **"List It Out"** and **"Ditching Slack Stars for a `Priority` *Section*"** provide actionable advice.
+   - Sections like **"List It Out*"* and *"*Ditching Slack Stars for a `Priority` *Section*"** provide actionable advice.
 Readers can immediately apply these strategies to their workflows, enhancing the article's practical value.

 {:start="4"}
 4. **Engaging Structure:**